acobster/grunt-init-wordpress-pristine/README.md

-# WordPress starter
+# Pristine WordPress

-A starter repo for use with Grunt-init.
+An opinionated starter repo for use with Grunt-init.
 Contains everything you need to automatically bootstrap the codebase for a full WordPress site **without keeping your dependencies in version control**.

 ## Say what?!